Our adventure in Italy. Rome, Pompeii, Herculaneum, Naples.

 Every country admires Apollo 11.

+Our final night we had a great dinner.
 Sitting outdoors in Italy was a treat that won't be duplicated elsewhere I think.

 Carbonara grilled veggies.
 The eggplant was to die for.